mhcoffin/fugalist-docs/content/docs/getting-started/_index.md

 Fugalist uses no-password sign-in system.
 Just enter your email address on the sign-in page and Fugalist will send a sign-in link.
 Click the link and you should be signed in.
+(If you don't seem to get mail, please check your spam folder.)
 You should remain signed in on that device until you explicitly sign out.

 If you accidentally get signed out, or if you want to use the same account on a different device, just ask for another sign-in link with the same email.